pavelvasev/38parrots/README.md

 # 38parrots

+> Warning.
+This is old stable version.
+The new version is developed: https://github.com/viewzavr/vr-cinema

 Web-based 3d visualization tool using CinemaScience format.

 It allows you to easily explain to computer how to visualize your data in 3d,